 5. Discard those far removed from the rest to save time and money.

 6. Categorize them by colors to differentiate those you have special interests in according to your taste.

 7. Once the route has been profiled, check for connections between the different locations.

 8. Decide how many days you want to spend at each of the destinations.

 9. Make an Excel document to adjust places and days to visit each of them, as well as connection flights schedules.

 TIME CHANGE AT THE SOUTHEAST ASIA

 During the trip, we were in two different time zones, apart from the great gap with Spain.
 I recommend you to take that into account to avoid wasting the first day or the day after the return all fatigued.

 The table above, helped us know the time in each place and helped us with remembering these time changes.
 The black painted cells range from 12 pm to 8 am in the time zone of each place.
 Although we did not sleep according to those hours for any single day, it helped us to plan the trip considering the time changes.

 It is important to have a travel budget.
 We spent a lot less than we budgeted, taking into account flights, from Spain to Asia, as well as different domestic flights we took (5 in total), accommodation, daily subsistence, activities, etc. We spent less than € 1,400 per person.
 And the truth is, we did not give up anything during the trip.

 Here you will find the total breakdown of the budget with all the costs of the Southeast Asia trip in 20 days.

 THE BEST TRAVEL INSURANCE FOR SOUTHEAST ASIA

-As with all trips, for this one more reasons than others, it is especially important that you carry travel insurance.
-I recommend that you choose a high-quality insurance for Southeast Asia, as you will be far from Spain or your own country on a long trip.
-You are also traveling to countries where it is easy to suffer gastrointestinal diseases, or even worse, mosquito-bourne diseases like Dengue or Malaria.
+It is especially important that you carry travel insurance.
+I recommend that you choose high-quality insurance for Southeast Asia, as you will be far from your country.
+Take into account that you are also traveling to countries where it is easy to suffer gastrointestinal diseases, or even worse, mosquito-borne diseases like Dengue or Malaria.